-By 1860, John had been married to Mary Rawls for some five years; the couple’s household included three children, as well as John’s younger siblings, Wyatt and Catherine.
+By 1860, John had been married to Mary Rawls for some five years.
+The couple’s household included three children as well as John’s younger siblings, Wyatt and Catherine.
 Like their father before them, the Baylis brothers were among the wealthiest men in Jones County.
 John was a physician who owned real estate valued at $11,000, and personal property (which included slaves) valued at $8,300.
 Wyatt, though only 21 years old, owned real estate worth $4,000, and personal wealth worth $5,000.
-Catherine, still a teenager, claimed a personal estate of $4,000.
+Catherine, still a teenager, claimed a personal estate worth $4,000.

-Like everyone else, the Baylis’s lives would soon be transformed by the Civil War.
-John and Wyatt both joined the 7th battalion Mississippi Infantry, infamous for having contributed a multitude of deserters to the Knight Company, including its notorious captain, Newt Knight.
-John and Wyatt Baylis, however, were not among those men; in fact, after the war, John was foremost among those men who opposed Newt Knight’s rise to power.
+Like everyone else’s, the Baylis’s lives would soon be transformed by the Civil War.
+John and Wyatt both joined the 7th battalion Mississippi Infantry, infamous for having contributed a multitude of deserters to the Knight Company including its notorious captain, Newt Knight.
+John and Wyatt Baylis, however, did not join the Knight band; in fact, after the war, John was foremost among those men who opposed Newt Knight’s rise to power.
 Wyatt, however, was dead by then from wounds sustained at Vicksburg.